 What inputs did you get from the customer for this kitchen: any preferences, constraints?

 The customer preferred a quick turnaround for installation at the site.
-Initially, going by conventional wisdom, she opted for a traditional wood kitchen, but gravitated towards a steel one on learning that the installation is quicker and that it can be reassembled more easily.
+Initially, going by conventional wisdom, she opted for a traditional wood kitchen, but gravitated towards a steel one later on.
+The advantages of a steel kitchen is that it is quicker to install and it can be reassembled more easily.
 Another plus point is that the steel used in the cabinetry could be sold as scrap even after 10 years.

 How did you design the layout as this is what takes the most time?